good-repository/courses-list/README.md

 5. Type "yarn start"/"npm run start"

 ### I did no tests here yet, but I have a repository focused on tests take a look, really nice :)

+### I'll find older and modern JS code, I made this on purpose for knowledge demonstration only.